 Non-alcoholic Fatty Liver Disease (NAFLD)

-It’s not clear what causes this type of fatty liver disease.
+It’s not clear what causes this non-alcoholic fatty liver disease.
 It tends to run in families.

 It’s also more likely to happen to those who are middle-aged and overweight or obese.
 People like that often have high cholesterol and diabetes as well.